Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 What is Cybersecurity and how can you protect your organization?

-• Cybersecurity is the protection of computer systems and networks from malicious attacks.
+• Cybersecurity means protecting computer systems and networks against malicious attack.

 • This practice involves protecting information technology infrastructure from disruption and data within the system or network.